 - Power Q&A allows you to explore your data in your own words by asking a question using natural language.

-Power BI is a powerful, multi-featured tool, but of course, just like anything in this world, it’s not perfect.
+Q&A in Power BIPower BI is a powerful, multi-featured tool, but of course, just like anything in this world, it’s not perfect.
 So let’s talk about the goods and the bads.

 - comparison, (e.g., bar/line/area charts, treemaps),